OpenBSD/i386 runs on the standard PCs and clones, with a wide variety of processors, I/O bus architectures and peripherals supported.

 It can be expected to install and run with minimal difficulty on most current hardware.
 Machines using custom BIOS (such as older proprietary PCs, laptops, and some specialized server machines) may cause problems.

-All CPUs compatible with the Intel 80486 or better, with Intel-compatible hardware floating point support should work.
+All CPUs compatible with the Intel Pentium or later, with Intel-compatible hardware floating point support should work.

 New hardware is constantly being released, some of which may lack support.
 Your donation of time, hardware, or documentation can accelerate this support!